I’m always being asked what tools do I use, what camera do I shoot on, how do I edit, do I schedule, and how far out do I schedule etc.

 So I thought I share the list of tools I use on a daily bases for producing content for my own and client brands, I’ll focus specifically on the tools I use for fast production of content for social media.

-However, before I start the following tools are used inline with a solid brief and an understanding of the brand, it’s story and what the overall objectives are, as you can’t capture the essence of a brand without understanding it first.
+However, before I start the following tools are used inline with a solid brief and an understanding of the brand, it’s a story and what the overall objectives are, as you can’t capture the essence of a brand without understanding it first.
 If I am producing content that has more permanence or that lives outside of social media, my approach is quite different.

 This type of production allows for spontaneity, but spontaneity that has structure and an agreed framework with the client to enable the flexibility needed to move and share without having a negative impact on the brand.